10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 Day 5 – Abu Simbel

-We started our day very early before sunrise for a road trip from Aswan to Abu Simbel, one of the most famous temples in all of Egypt.
-The drive took about 3 hours each way through the desert, and our private driver handled everything, including a travel permit which is required for this route.
+We started our day very early, before sunrise, for a road trip from Aswan to Abu Simbel, one of the most famous temple complexes in all of Egypt.
+Because of the long journey, the drive took about three hours each way through the desert.
+Fortunately, our private driver handled everything, including securing the travel permit required for this route.

-Abu Simbel is home to two massive rock-cut temples built by Pharaoh Ramses II in the 13th century BC.
-The temples were carved into the mountainside to show the power and glory of the pharaoh.
-In the 1960s, both temples were moved to higher ground, block by block, to save them from being flooded after the Aswan High Dam was built.
-This was one of the biggest archaeological rescue projects in the world.
+Abu Simbel is home to two massive rock-cut temples that Pharaoh Ramses II built in the 13th century BC.
+Craftsmen carved the temples directly into the mountainside to showcase the power and glory of the pharaoh.
+In the 1960s, engineers moved both temples to higher ground, block by block, to save them from flooding after the construction of the Aswan High Dam.
+This effort became one of the largest archaeological rescue projects in the world.

-The main temple is dedicated to Ramses II himself.
-At the entrance, you’ll see four giant statues of the pharaoh, each over 20 meters tall.
-Inside, the temple has huge stone columns, detailed wall carvings, and statues of gods and Ramses in battle scenes.
-At the back of the temple, in the inner sanctuary, there are four seated statues.
-Twice a year, on February 22 and October 22, sunlight shines through the entrance and lights up these statues, a perfect example of ancient Egyptian science and architecture.
+The main temple honors Ramses II himself.
+At the entrance, four giant statues of the pharaoh rise over 20 meters tall.
+Inside, the temple features massive stone columns, detailed wall carvings, and dramatic statues of gods and Ramses shown in battle scenes.
+At the back, in the inner sanctuary, four seated statues await.
+Twice a year, on February 22 and October 22, sunlight streams through the entrance and illuminates these statues—an incredible example of ancient Egyptian science and architectural precision.

-Next to it is the smaller temple, dedicated to Queen Nefertari, Ramses’ wife.
-The front of this temple also has six statues, four of Ramses and two of Nefertari.
-Inside, there are beautiful carvings of Nefertari giving offerings to the gods.
-It’s one of the few temples where a queen is shown as equal to the king, which makes it even more special.
+Next to it stands the smaller temple, dedicated to Queen Nefertari, Ramses’ wife.
+The temple’s façade displays six statues—four of Ramses and two of Nefertari.
+Inside, intricate carvings show Nefertari presenting offerings to the gods.
+This temple stands out as one of the few where artists portrayed a queen as equal to the king, making it even more remarkable.

-💡 Travel Tip: If you’re traveling between cities in southern Egypt, like Aswan to Abu Simbel, or Aswan to Luxor, you will need a permit to pass through the desert.
-Your driver or tour guide will arrange it in advance.
-Also, keep in mind that private cars are not allowed to go after 6 PM due to security rules.
-This is why most trips to Abu Simbel leave very early in the morning and return before evening.
+💡 Travel Tip: If you’re traveling between cities in southern Egypt, such as Aswan to Abu Simbel or Aswan to Luxor, you will need a permit to pass through the desert.
+Fortunately, your driver or tour guide will arrange it in advance.
+Additionally, keep in mind that private cars cannot travel after 6 PM due to security rules.
+As a result, most trips to Abu Simbel leave very early in the morning and return before evening.

 Day 6 – Luxor East Bank (Karnak & Luxor Temples)